 Maureen attended Hope University from 2005-2009 and gained her Foundation Degree in Pastoral Leadership.
 Maureen’s ministry enables her to make personal contact with parishioners and clergy across the archdiocese, offering pastoral support to all who are involved in the work of preparing and affirming Marriage and Family Life in the parishes.

 Field Worker for the Justice and Peace Commission

 The Justice and Peace Commission highlights the importance of social justice issues and it tries to remind people that the church has a provocative mission to the world and in the world.
 Church is a place where we engage with, rather than escape from, the world.
-This duty of service brings joy not gloom.
+This service of God through service of each other brings joy not gloom.

 Mrs Eleanor Lalley

-Eleanor Lalley, the Sacraments of Initiation Coordinator, lives in the parish of St Charles Borromeo and St Thomas Moore in Liverpool with her husband and five children.
-She joined the Archdiocese of Liverpool in September 2010 in order to support the Sacraments of Initiation project and develop new resources.
+Eleanor Lalley, the Eucharistic Congress Coordinator, lives in the parish of St Charles Borromeo and St Thomas More in Liverpool with her husband and five children.
+She joined the Archdiocese of Liverpool in September 2010 in order to support the Sacraments of Initiation project and develop new resources including the With You Always Family Catechesis resource.
 The project focuses on the importance of parents and grandparents in passing on the faith to their children.